dmbarbour/glas/docs/GlasApps.md

 ### Robust References

-References used by an application should be allocated within the application.
+References used by an application should be allocated by the application.
 For example, instead of `open file` *returning* a system-allocated reference such as a file descriptor, we should express `open file as foo` to specify that symbol 'foo' is the application-allocated reference for the newly opened file.
-In context of structured channels, this will mostly apply to channel references.

 This design has several benefits: References can be allocated statically by application code.
 Reference values can be descriptive of purpose and provenance, simplifying debugging or reflection.
 Allocation of runtime references can be manually partitioned to resist read-write conflict on a central allocator.
-Because all references are internal, there are no security risks related to attempted forgery of system references.
+There are no security risks related to attempted forgery of system references.

-To simplify conflict analysis, references will be linear, i.e. no aliasing.
-Forking of channels to support concurrent interaction should be an explicit request.
-However, linearity is not too onerous when combined with forking of transaction machines

-In context of transaction machines, concurrent transactions would still time-share the channels.
+In context of transaction machines, forked transactions can essentially time-share references within the application while preserving logical linearity of references.

 ### Specialized APIs

-System services can be specialized for the host.
-For example, web-apps can support services based around the document object model, local storage, XMLHttpRequest, and web-sockets.
-A console app might support an API based around TCP/UDP network sockets and file streams.
-These interactions can be modeled using a specialized protocol over the system channel.

-Ideally, application APIs should be specialized by the developer, expressed in terms of a problem-specific data models, update events, effects, and editable projections.
-A specialized application API can simplify model testing, analysis, reuse, portability, and protection of invariants.

-Application APIs will ultimately be constrained by implementation on an asynchronous host API, requiring an asynchronous adapter layer.
+Systems and applications should have specialized effects APIs.
+For example, a console app at the system layer should have an API specialized for file and network access, while a web-app focuses on document object model and XMLHttpRequest.
+An application's effects model should be designed for the specific data and user interaction models - this simplifies model testing, analysis, protection of invariants, porting to different hosts, etc..

+Frameworks and generalized APIs are useful as intermediate models to simplify implementation of many applications across many hosts.
+But attempting to start with, say, a general model of channels to unify file streams and network sockets will normally prove a mistake due to the subtle differences.

 ## Common Effects